hlzz/hlzz.github.io/_posts/2016-4-12-dotfiles.md

 title: Use Github as the system backup - My dotfiles   (在Github中备份系统设置 - 我的dotfile配置)
 ---

 In less than two weeks, I broke my operating system, twice.
 As a programmer, we all know it is a extremely painful process to re-install all the dependencies, set up configurations, etc. However, we have to face such disasters now and then.
 I erroneously remove "libglib*" when I tried to install gimp, the alternative of Photoshop on Linux.
 Unfortunately, it is notoriously difficult to build from source, which is another long story.
-However, I am a little bit luckier this time because I started to document part of my working enviroments since my hard disk broke down two weeks ago (remember I told you that I broke my OS twice in two weeks, sad story...).
+However, I am a little bit luckier this time because I started to document part of my working environments since my hard disk broke down two weeks ago (remember I told you that I broke my OS twice in two weeks, sad story...).

 ![]({{ site.baseurl }}/images/project_dotfiles.png)